Ansonious/rsb-channels/info.md

 1.)
 Give them the permanent invite link yourself: https://discord.gg/ePSZqA4

 2.)
-Generate your own (temporary) link by hovering your mouse over <#729561764940742697> and clicking on the little box
+Generate your own (temporary) link by right clicking on the server icon and choosing invite people.

 ---